CareSet/COVID_Community_Profile_Report_FAQ/README.md

 Here is the annoucenment from CDC on Healthdata.gov: https://healthdata.gov/blog/covid-19-open-data-%E2%80%93-our-data-your-data

+### Other resources I can use to understand this data

+The COVID Tracking project is listing this as one of the datasets to rely on as it ceases operations.
+[This blog post from the COVID Tracking Project](https://covidtracking.com/analysis-updates/simple-covid-data) covers this data and is a good summary of how it ties in with other datasets to get a comprehensive picture.

 ### What is this data and why is this data release important?
 The “Community Profile Report” is made up of two components: a PDF and an Excel spreadsheet.
 Both are snapshots of how COVID is affecting our states and communities.This is a critical open data release because these reports and the data within them are aggregated and prepared by our federal government to guide the national response.